xavvvier/win10-webservers/asp.md

 ### ASP.net installation

 In order to run ASP.net sites in windows, you should have IIS installed, to do so follow the [IIS installation guide](iis.md).
-Once you have installed IIS, continue with the follow steps:
+Once you have installed IIS, continue with the following steps:

 1. Adding the feature to windows